 Homogenisation

 The web was once the Wild West.
 It is not uncommon to hear people pine for the days of MySpace or the humble HTML homepage forever under construction.
 The web still is wild in many parts.
 However, the public face of the web has become more homogenised.
 Modern design trends (minimalism) and technical requirements (responsiveness, accessibility) have led to more predictable sites.
+The rise of foundational frameworks helps make the build process more scalable (for owner) and understandable (for users).
 The essentials have been distilled and paired back.
-The rise of foundational frameworks helps make the build process more scalable (for owner) and understandable (for users).
 Sites will continue this focused approach, with a need to deliver integrations and functionality in a more seamless manner.

 Plug and play